 Blooming orchids look so ethereal that it's hard to believe you can grow them inside your home.
 For success, choose the right one for your conditions, then watch them flourish.

 Look beyond the pretty face when deciding which orchid to grow indoors.
-First, assess the growing conditions you can offer an orchid, and make your choice from there.
-Light, temperature, humidity, your watering tendencies, and fertilizing all play a role in growing orchids.
+First, assess the growing conditions you can offer an orchid, and make your choice from there—light, temperature, humidity, watering tendencies, and fertilizing all play a role in growing orchids.

-Medium-high light orchids, such as Phragmipediums, Oncidiums, and Dendrobiums, grow in locations that are bright but not directly sunny.
+Medium-high light orchids, such as Phragmipediums, Oncidiums, and Dendrobiums, grow in bright but not directly sunny locations.
 Eastern and western exposures are often medium-high light locations, although a western exposure may be warmer.
 The light intensity is the same, but the air temperature has increased.

 Medium-low light is appropriate for Phalaenopsis (Moth Orchids) and Paphiopedilums.
 It may be an east- or west-facing window with no direct sun.
 It may also be an open northern exposure with no obstructions and some additional reflected light.